BLACK CRESTED GIBBON

-A frugivore, the black crested gibbon prefers sugar-rich fruits such as figs, but she will forage for leaves, flowers, insects, eggs, and other small organisms when the supply of her first-choice foods becomes scarce, especially during the dry season.
+A frugivore (fruit-eater), the black crested gibbon prefers sugar-rich fruits such as figs, but she will forage for leaves, flowers, insects, eggs, and other small organisms when the supply of her first-choice foods becomes scarce, especially during the dry season.

 Behavior and Lifestyle

-One behavior well associated with all gibbons, including the black crested variety, is his mastery of brachiation—that is, his ability to use his long arms to energetically swing between branches in the tree canopy, sometimes spanning distances of up to 50 feet (15 m) and reaching swift speeds of 35 mph (56 km/h).
-Despite this arboreal skill, black crested gibbons can and do walk upright both on the ground and on branches in the canopy.
+One behavior well associated with all gibbons, including the black crested variety, is theirs mastery of brachiation—that is, their ability to use their long arms to energetically swing between branches in the tree canopy, sometimes spanning distances of up to 50 feet (15 m) and reaching swift speeds of 35 mph (56 km/h).
+Despite this arboreal (tree-dwelling) skill, black crested gibbons can and do walk upright both on the ground and on branches in the canopy.